When America sings for you

 Laurens, Lafayette, Mulligan: Show time!

-- Friendship Song: "The Story of Tonight" for Hamilton, Laurens, Lafayette, and Mulligan.
+- Friendship Song: "The Story of Tonight" for Hamilton, Laurens, Lafayette, and Mulligan, who toast to their friendship and experiences.

 - The Friend Nobody Likes: Burr isn't very popular with Hamilton's crew in Act 1.
 While Hamilton is delighted to see Burr made it to his wedding, his friends mock Burr and Lafayette outright calls him "the worst".
 In Act 2, when Burr joins the Southern Democratic-Republicans, Jefferson and Adams barely pay him any mind and only accept him into their inner circle due to Burr's strong desire to end Hamilton's career.
 The moment Burr becomes a rival to Jefferson is the moment Burr loses any respect from the party.